codiersklave/ExpressServiceTemplate/README.md

 # RESTful Web Services Template using Express.js and Sequelize

-This repository is a template for creating RESTful web services using Express.js and Sequelize, with a focus on a MySQL database (Docker Compose) for development.
+This repository is a template for creating RESTful web services using [Express.js](https://www.npmjs.com/package/express) and [Sequelize](https://www.npmjs.com/package/sequelize).
+It uses [MySQL](https://www.mysql.com/) for data handling and [joi](https://www.npmjs.com/package/joi) for request validation.

 ## Features